 Both the UOB Stash and the POSB SAYE require you to restrict your withdrawals and transfer money every month.
 But there is significant difference between the two.

 The UOB Stash allows you to earn up to 1% interest on the total amount in your savings account.
-The only condition is if you fulfil the criteria of a monthly average balance of above $10,000 you maintain or increase your monthly average balance.
+The only condition is that you fulfil a monthly average balance of above $10,000.
+Subsequently, you can maintain or increase the monthly average balance.

 While the interest rate looks to be lower than that of the POSB SAYE account, the interest is applicable to your full savings amount and not just the monthly savings amount.

 The UOB Stash account is good if you have overflow cash above $10,000.
 You can stash it away with no withdrawals and earn a decent interest.

 On the other hand, the POSB SAYE account is good for beginner savers – as long as you have an existing DBS/POSB account that you are crediting your salary to.
-And it also encourages you to keep the practice of saving consistently to earn more interest.
+And it also encourages you to keep the practice of saving consistently to earn more interest without any hassle at all.

 How to open a POSB SAYE account